-161 3.
-Affected Environment 3.23 Wildlife Resources TABLE 3.23-2 (Continued) SPECIAL-STATUS WILDLIFE WITH LOW TO MODERATE POTENTIAL TO OCCUR IN THE PROJECT STUDY AREA Species Habitat Requirements and Geographic Range Potential to Occur or Presence On Site Mammals (cont.)
-Yuma myotis This species ranges across the western third of North America from British This species has a potential to roost and forage within the Myotis yumanensis Columbia, Canada, to Baja California and southern Mexico.
-Yuma myotis is usually project site.
-The nearest CNDDB record is from 2002 near the associated with permanent sources of water, typically rivers and streams, feeding Blythe bridge over the Colorado River where individual bats of primarily on aquatic emergent insects, but Yuma myotis also use tinajas in the arid this species were detected acoustically during April 2002 west.
-It occurs in a variety of habitats including riparian, arid scrublands and (CDFW, 2013). deserts, and forests.
+Yuma myotis (Myotis yumanensis) ranges across the western third of North America from British Columbia, Canada, to Baja California and southern Mexico.
+Yuma myotis is usually associated with permanent sources of water, typically rivers and streams, feeding primarily on aquatic emergent insects.
+Yuma myotis also use tinajas in the arid west and occurs in a variety of habitats including riparian, arid scrublands and deserts, and forests.
 The species roosts in bridges, buildings, cliff crevices, caves, mines, and trees.
+The nearest CNDDB record for Yuma myotis is from 2002 near the Blythe bridge over the Colorado River, where individual bats of this species were detected acoustically during April 2002 (CDFW, 2013).

+Throughout this text, a single bat of an unidentified species was again observed roosting beneath a bridge near Corn Springs Road near the location of the proposed substation during December 2009 surveys (AECOM, 2010).**Revised Text with Coreference Resolution:**

-Yuma mountain lion In the NECO planning area, mountain lions primarily inhabit the low mountains and Mountain lion likely use the Study Area, but no definitive sign Puma concolor browni extensive wash systems in and around Chuckwalla Bench, Chuckwalla Mountains, for this species was observed during 2009 spring surveys.
-Chocolate Mountains, Picacho Mountains, Milpitas Wash, Vinagre Wash, and other washes in that area.
+Yuma mountain lion: In the NECO planning area, mountain lions primarily inhabit the low mountains and mountain lions likely use the Study Area, but no definitive sign of the mountain lions was observed during 2009 spring surveys.
+Puma concolor browni, mountain lions, extensively inhabit wash systems in and around Chuckwalla Bench, Chuckwalla Mountains, Chocolate Mountains, Picacho Mountains, Milpitas Wash, Vinagre Wash, and other washes in that area.
 Mountain lions typically occur in habitat areas with extensive, well-developed riparian or shrubby vegetation interspersed with irregular terrain, rocky outcrops, and community edges.
 Mountain lions are restricted to the southern Colorado Desert from Joshua Tree National Park south and east to the Colorado River.
-Burro deer, the primary prey item, are known to spend the hot summer and fall in riparian areas along the Colorado River and in dense microphyll woodlands near the Coachella Canal.
+Burro deer, the primary prey item of the mountain lions, are known to spend the hot summer and fall in riparian areas along the Colorado River and in dense microphyll woodlands near the Coachella Canal.
 Palen Solar Electric Generating System Draft SEIS 3.23-18 July 2013